alphajuliet/aoc24/README.md

 Part 1 is a little fiddly but ok.
 Part 2 requires a different approach by dealing with larger chunks.
 I understand the algorithm but I haven't worked out how to code it elegantly in Clojure yet.
 I'll keep thinking about that while I charge on.

+## Day 10

+This is pretty standard fare for AoC: finding paths in matrices under various constraints.
+These constraints are simple so it was easy to turn the matrix into a directed graph in `ubergraph` and use graph algorithms to find paths from the trailheads to the trail ends.
+For part 1 we only need the shortest paths (they are all the same length anyway), and in part 2 we need all the paths from each trail start to end.
+There is (sadly) no `ubergraph` function for that so I had to roll my own with my pal Claude.